luizgdsmdev/Javascript-studies/basics/memory-stack-vs-heap/intro.md

-### Functions in JavaScript
+### Memory in JavaScript
-This section is meant to cover everything we should know about functions in JavaScript.
+This section is meant to cover everything we should know about Memory in JavaScript.
 - [What is Memory in JavaScript](#what-is-memory-in-javascript)
 - [Stack Memory](#stack-memory)
 - [Heap Memory](#heap-memory)